 2. 435.13.40.22.06.001 (Steel, Power Reserve)

-The power reserve variant adds a subdial at 12 o’clock showing remaining mainspring tension, which is genuinely practical on a manual-wind movement.
-The grey dial reads as more neutral than the blue reference and pairs across a wider range of formal attire.
+The power-reserve variant adds a subdial at 12 o’clock showing remaining mainspring tension, which is genuinely useful on a manual movement.
+The two-tone silvery dial reads as more neutral than the blue small-seconds and pairs across a wider range of formal attire.
 The Cal.
-8934 inside this reference is the same METAS-certified manual-wind family as the rest of the Trésor lineup.
+8934 inside is the same METAS-certified manual-wind family as the rest of the lineup.

 - Case size: 40mm